trufflesuite/webinar-episode-01/steps.md

 ### define setStoredData behavior

-There's one bit of feature missing.
-Lets implement!
+Lets implement the next part!
   - [ ] a function `setStoredData`, to set the `storedData` value.

 Add the following `describe` block to our test and run truffle test.